datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 In the following lab experiment, we will connect these actions to the lightbulb and test them.

-> Once you are done with your development and test cycle, do not forget to merge your branch into your master branch.
+> **Merge and Push** Once you are done with your development and test cycle, do not forget to merge your branch into your master branch.

+> **Updating the CHANGELOG file** In this assignment you have made significant additions to your prototype.
+Edit the file `CHANGELOG.md` and add what you have achieved in this assignment.